 Comodo has been supplying a wide variety of online security tools for many years.
-Their Comodo Dragon browser is just another component to a complete plan that they can provide to you.
-They were sure to create something truly useful when they built their browser with features such as:
+Its Comodo Dragon browser is just another component to a complete plan that the company can provide to you.
+Comodo was sure to create something truly useful when it built this browser with features such as:

 - Domain validation technology which identifies and separates poor SSL certificates.
 This forms the backbone of all good online privacy.